waer12/CS460-Bot-Project/README.md

 All of the files to run my bot and the Bot itself are located in the simple folder.
 * AStar.java
 * Dijkstra.java
-* GameGraph.java
+* GameGraph.java - this creats a graph and stores it in a 2D array.
+Not used since it gives me problems.
+GameGraph2.java is used instead.
-* GameGraph2.java - This is somewhat similar to the AdvanceGameState.java file
+* GameGraph2.java - This is somewhat similar to the AdvanceGameState.java file with my own modification for getting neighbor's.
 * Mine.java - This is based on the Mine class from the Advanced Mine class
 * MyBot2.java
 * Pub.java - This is based on the Pub class from the Advanced pub class